Monday, 31 January 2022

 Alice and Harry Heldman

-Aickman gave the impression that there was a family fortune and social standing which had largely been lost.
-It was a lifestyle that Robert Aickman admired and aspired to, but Worton Court was in fact only leased by Harry Heldmann, a self-made man who worked in the City of London.
-After Great Uncle Harry’s death in 1932, Great Aunt Alice, Harry’s sister, continued to live in the house until her death in 1938.
+Aickman seems to have been under the impression that there was a large family fortune and an impressive social standing that was lost following the death of his great uncle, and then his great aunt.
+However, unknown to Aickman, Worton Court was only ever leased by Harry Heldmann, a self-made man who worked in the City of London.
+At great uncle Harry’s death in 1932, he did leave a large amount of money in his will, but this was dispersed through subsequent generations.
+Despite his complaints, it also resulted in a small legacy for Aickman himself.
+Great Aunt Alice, Harry’s sister, continued to live in the house until her death in 1938.

 Worton Court Sale Particulars